 1. Use decorations of different heights.

 This gives your table some variation and dimension.
 Choose one very tall item to be the focal point of your table, like a plant or a lamp.
 Then choose a few medium and small-sized items, like picture frames or books, to accent the larger item.
-Additionally, if you have a table behind your La-Z-Boy couch, you’ll want to be especially careful to decorate it with items that are taller than your sofa.
+If you have a table behind your La-Z-Boy couch, you’ll want to be especially careful to decorate it with items that are taller than your sofa.

 2. Create symmetry for mismatched tables.